Jane Anderson (journalist): Early life and career

 Born Foster Anderson, her father, Robert M. "Red" Anderson was a close friend of the showman Buffalo Bill.
 Her mother, Ellen Luckie Anderson, came from a wealthy and prominent Atlanta family.

-She attended Piedmont College, Georgia, but was expelled in 1904.
+She lived with her grandparents in the small town of Demorest, Georgia, and attended Piedmont Academy until she was expelled in 1904.
 She then attended Kidd-Key Women's School, a finishing school in Dallas.
 She moved to New York City in 1909, where she lived until 1915.
 There she married Deems Taylor, the composer, in 1910.
 The marriage ended in divorce in 1918.
 While in New York, she became a successful writer of short stories, which were published in national magazines from 1910 to 1913.

 She then traveled to Europe in September 1915 where she remained until 1918, writing articles and reports for the London Daily Mail.
 As a war correspondent, she suffered shell shock from a visit to the British trenches in France in 1916.

 She was a lover of the novelist Joseph Conrad, who used her as the model for his heroine, Doña Rita, in The Arrow of Gold in 1919.
 In 1922, she returned to Europe as a correspondent for the International News Service and Hearst Newspapers.

 In October 1934, she married a Spanish nobleman in Seville, Count Eduardo Alvarez de Cienfuegos, and settled with him in Spain.